Chapter 2: Healing Herbs and Spices

 Turmeric

-Turmeric (Curcuma longa) is a golden-hued spice hailed for its potent antioxidant and anti-inflammatory properties primarily due to the compound curcumin.
-Research supports its efficacy in reducing inflammation, improving joint health, and even playing a role in cancer prevention.
-Incorporating turmeric into your diet is simple: add it to curries, smoothies, or even a warm glass of milk to create the popular "golden milk."
+Turmeric (Curcuma longa) is a golden-hued spice hailed for its potent antioxidant and anti-inflammatory properties, primarily due to its active compound, curcumin.
+Evidence suggests that turmeric can help manage exercise-induced inflammation and support joint health.
+Incorporating turmeric into your diet is simple: add it to curries, blend it into smoothies, or whisk it into warm milk to create a soothing "golden milk."
+Caution: High doses of turmeric supplements can increase the risk of bleeding or interact with blood-thinning medications.
+Those with gallbladder disease should also use turmeric cautiously.

 Ginger